CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9A - Solar Eclipses.md

 4. [Lunar Occultations](https://en.wikipedia.org/wiki/Occultation)
    - When the Moon passes in front of a star or a planet, covering it from view.

-This section of the guide will detail the prediction and calculation of these four phenomena.
+This section of the guide will detail the prediction and calculation of those four phenomena.

 ## IX.
 Solar Eclipses
 This chapter will go into detail about solar eclipses.